 The Company expects that its operating losses and negative cash flows will continue for the foreseeable future.
-As of the issuance date of the financial statements for the year ended December 31, 2018, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements through at least two years from the issuance date of the financial statements.
-The future viability of the Company beyond that date is dependent on its ability to raise additional capital to finance its operations.
-On April 5, 2018, the Company issued 28,181,819 shares of Series A-3 Preferred Stock at an issuance price of \$1.10 per share for cash proceeds of \$31.0 million (Note 9).
-On November 5, 2018, the Company entered into a Series B Preferred Stock Purchase Agreement and issued 15,052,117 shares of Series B-1 Preferred Stock at an issuance price of \$1.59 per share, 34,276,734 shares of Series B-2 Preferred Stock at an issuance price of \$1.59 per share and 7,500,000 shares of Series B-3 Preferred Stock at an issuance price of \$2.00 per share for aggregate cash proceeds of \$93.4 million (Note 9).
+As of the issuance date of the financial statements for the year ended December 31, 2019, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements through at least two years from the issuance date of the financial statements.
+The future viability of the Company beyond that date may depend on its ability to raise additional capital to finance its operations.